Published on

 Based on this fundamental interface difference, users can immediately see that certain use cases are better suited for one tool than others.

-Airtable is a hybrid solution that specifically caters to spreadsheets and databases enthusiasts, offering a variety of field types, a lot of ready-to-use templates, and a massive ecosystem of apps and integrations with third-party platforms like Softr.
-As a relational database, it allows users to link and bond records across different tables, which is extremely powerful.
+Airtable is a hybrid solution that specifically caters to spreadsheet and database enthusiasts, offering a variety of field types, a lot of ready-to-use templates, and a massive ecosystem of apps and integrations with third-party platforms like Softr.
+As a relational database, it allows users to link and bond records across different tables, which is extremely useful for keeping data structured as it grows.

 Notion is an online space to "think, write, and plan."
 At its core, it's a text-first block-building interface that allows users to create pages in which blocks of various categories (text, images, videos, links, lists, tables, etc.) can be added to create whatever they're thinking of, from a product roadmap to a team wiki, a company org chart, a database, and more.
 Pages can be nested into one another to create a comprehensive directory, much like a website would.